Azure/kube-egress-gateway/docs/design.md

 # Design Doc

-kube-egress-gateway routes egress traffic from pods on regular kubernetes worker nodes to dedicated gateway nodes, which are configured with secondary ipConfigs and public IP prefixes, and thus uses different, configurable egress source IPs other than the default kubernetes cluster egress IP, usually via the outbound load balancer or natGateway.
+kube-egress-gateway routes egress traffic from pods on regular kubernetes worker nodes to dedicated gateway nodes, which are configured with secondary ipConfigs and either public IP prefixes or private IPs, and thus uses different, configurable egress source IPs other than the default kubernetes cluster egress IP, usually via the outbound load balancer or natGateway.
 This document provides details about how it works.

 ## Prerequisite

-kube-egress-gateway needs at least two of dedicated kubernetes nodes backed by Azure virtual machine scale set (VMSS) as egress gateway to work.
+kube-egress-gateway needs at least two dedicated kubernetes nodes as egress gateway to work.
+These nodes can be backed by either Azure Virtual Machine Scale Set (VMSS) or standard Azure VMs (in Availability Set mode).
 In Azure Kubernetes Service (AKS, managed kubernetes service on Azure) terminology, this is called a "nodepool".
 We use "nodepool" in this document for simplicity but it's not limited to AKS only.
-Users with self-managed kubernetes clusters can still use this feature, just by deploying a dedicated Azure VMSS and adding them to the cluster.
+Users with self-managed kubernetes clusters can still use this feature, just by deploying a dedicated Azure VMSS or VM set and adding them to the cluster.

+### Gateway Node Pool Types

+**VMSS Node Pools (Default for Public IP)**: Traditional gateway node pools use Virtual Machine Scale Sets.
+This mode is the original implementation and is suitable when using public IP prefixes for egress.

+**VM Node Pools (Required for Private IP)**: When using private IP egress (preview feature, requires AKS 1.34+), the gateway node pool uses standard Azure VMs in an Availability Set.
+This architecture ensures stable private IP assignment because:
+- Private IPs are pre-allocated and reserved for the maximum pool size by pre-creating NICs
+- IPs remain static even when VMs are replaced or scaled
+- Each gateway node maintains a dedicated, unchanging private IP for reliable egress

 There are some requirements for the nodepool:
-* It will be configured with additional secondary IP configurations on its NIC by kube-egress-gateway operator, and each secondary IP configuration is associated with a public IP prefix as outbound IP.
+* It will be configured with additional secondary IP configurations on its NIC by kube-egress-gateway operator.
+For **public IP mode**, each secondary IP configuration is associated with a public IP prefix as outbound IP.
+For **private IP mode** (preview), secondary IP configurations use private addresses from the cluster's VNet subnet.
-* It has a fixed maximum node size (public ip prefix size), and should have cluster auto-scaler disabled.
+* It has a fixed maximum node size.
+For **public IP mode**, this is limited by the public IP prefix size.
+For **private IP mode**, the pool size is pre-determined and requires sufficient subnet IP space.
+Cluster auto-scaler should be disabled.
 * It should be tainted (`kubeegressgateway.azure.com/mode=true:NoSchedule`) permanently so that no normal workload would land on it.
 * It also has label `kubeegressgateway.azure.com/mode: true` for nodeSelector.
-* The nodepool VMSS instances should be linux only.
+* The nodepool instances should be linux only.
 * The cluster cannot use [Azure CNI with Dynamic IP allocation](https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni-dynamic-ip-allocation) as CNI plugin due to known issue.
-* Deploying multiple gateway nodepools (multiple VMSSes) is supported.
-But single nodepool cannot contain multiple VMSSes.
+* Deploying multiple gateway nodepools (multiple VMSSes or VM sets) is supported.
+But single nodepool cannot contain multiple VMSSes or VM sets.

 > Note: AKS managed kube-egress-gateway addon and gateway nodepool are not supported, **yet**.
 Please refer to [TODO](TODO) for an example to provision a self-managed cluster and gateway nodepool with [Cluster API Provider for Azure](https://capz.sigs.k8s.io/).